 Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2019.

-British company Bowers & Wilkins has consistently made some of the best hi-fi speakers to ever grace our testing rooms.
-Founded in 1966 by John Bower in the workshop of his electronics shop in Worthing, West Sussex, the firm is world-renowned for producing sonically impressive, design-led speakers.
+British outfit Bowers & Wilkins has consistently made some of the best hi-fi speakers to ever grace our testing rooms.
+Founded in 1966 by John Bower in the workshop of his electronics shop in Worthing, West Sussex, the firm has long been synonymous with sonically impressive, design-led speakers.

 So what should you look for when choosing a pair of B&W speakers?